 - Hire a running coach who will provide you with accountability and spending money on your goal reinforces to your brain that this matters and you want to stick to it.

-Here are a few ways to prepare for an exercise habit:
+Here are a few other ways to prepare for an exercise habit:

 - Make a Pinterest board of exercise routines to have ready when you go to the gym.